dantleech/blog/content/posts/2022-11-17-ode-to-the-container.md

 understands that `$foo = $container->get(Foo::class)` provides a `Foo` instance.

 Want to know how your object is instantiated?
 There's no magic.
+No mystery.
 Want to do some weird shit because why not?
 Go for it!
 It's PHP code.
 You don't need compiler passes to do weird shit here.

 [1] ok that excludes the schema thing in another package.